Mastery as an Attainable Concept

 How is this done?
 Let’s say there are 1,000 elements needed to master something.
 Anything.
 Martial arts.
 Medical practice.
 Animal training.
 Cooking.
 Whatever.
-At the outset, the learning curve is sweeping.
-Gaining altitude on the peak of Mastery is pretty easy and passes quickly.
-It’s not a stretch to gain, say, 500 of the steps to mastery.
+At the outset, the learning curve gains altitude pretty swiftly.
+On the foothills of Mastery the going can be relatively easy, and might pass quickly.
+It’s no a stretch to gain, say, the first couple of hundred of the steps up that hill called mastery.
 The results feel good.
-It’s easy to continue.

 Then comes that middle phase.
 You’re getting pretty adept.
 People further back in the process look to you for inspiration and advice.
-You achieve a couple hundred more of the 1,000 steps, but they don’t tick by nearly as conveniently.
+You achieve a couple hundred more of the 1,000 steps, but somehow they don’t tick by nearly as readily.
 The learning curve steepens.
-The path becomes increasingly elusive, the demands more challenging.
-It requires slogging through many too-familiar lessons (yet again) to uncover the next gem that signifies another step earned.
+The path becomes increasingly elusive.
+The demands are more challenging.
+Movement involves slogging through many too-familiar lessons (yet again) to uncover the next gem that signifies the completion of another step.

 To earn my black belt in Aikido, I needed to demonstrate to my teacher, my sensei, 1,000 capabilities.
 When I did that, yes, I got the black belt—and that was when I discovered the next important lesson.
-All the black belt signified was that I had learned the basics.
-A new path lay ahead.
+A black belt only signifies that the wearer has learned the basics.
+A whole new path lies ahead!
 It’s what mountaineers call a false summit.
-The discovery that none of us is ever truly done mastering something can be disappointing—a deal-breaker, for some.
+The discovery that none of us is ever truly finished mastering something can be disappointing—a deal-breaker, for some.
 But I think, Yes!
 This is juicy!
 This is life!
-It’s the same as re-arriving at a starting point when you walk a stage to grasp a well-earned diploma at commencement—so called because the graduation signifies the start of the next phase just as much as it signifies a conclusion.
+It’s the same as re-arriving at a starting point when you walk across a stage to take hold of a well-earned diploma.
+They call it “commencement” because any graduation simply signifies the start of the next phase while also signifying a conclusion.

 So nowadays, when I witness a master at his or her craft, I know that person is on a continuum, just like the rest of us.
-Some might wonder, why bother, if arriving at the pinnacle doesn’t actually happen?
+Some might wonder: why bother, if one never seems to arrive at the pinnacle?

 I say: is the pinnacle honestly the goal?
-Perhaps it is, for some.
-Many people sigh and act resigned when such a lofty goal seems too hard, too far away.
-Why bother?
-For one thing, even though only a few will ever reach the top, there’s great credit to those who try.
-After all, you have to spend your time on this earth somehow.
+Perhaps it is for some.
+But even though only a few ever truly become masters, there’s great credit to those who try.
+We all have to spend our time on this earth somehow.
 Why not do something really, really well?
 Why not work on achieving mastery over something that captures your fancy?

-Perhaps it’s an odd contradiction, but maybe what matters most is not the seemingly-ultimate prize of reaching the top.
-True masters seem to understand that they cannot seek just that distant goal to measure success.
-They somehow learn that the actions and results from each individual day are what matter.
-The real essence of any path to that distant destination called mastery is the “here-and-now” as it slips by under the feet.
-They realize that focusing on the next step, the one right in front of them, is the best way (with luck and enough time) to lure mastery in, so it gets closer every time they pause and look up.
+Maybe what matters most is not the seemingly-ultimate prize of reaching the top.
+True masters learn that the actions and results from each separate day are what matter.
+The real essence of any path to a distant destination is the “here-and-now” as it slips under the feet.
+Focusing on the next step, the one right in front of them, they know, is the best way (with luck and time).